Axway/amplify-central/content/en/docs/amplify_relnotes/20220826_marketplace.md

 ##### Known issues for Edge Gateway

 * **Renaming an API in API Manager is not synchronized by the Discovery Agent** - When an API is renamed in API Manager, Discovery Agent cannot recognize the API name change.
-This results in the API displaying in Amplify Central with dual entries of both the originally discovered name and the newly changed name.
+This results in the API displaying in Amplify with dual entries of both the originally discovered name and the newly changed name.

 ### Service Registry